 A high-flying wrestling innovator who brought a stunning, athletic grace to the hardcore circuits of ECW and Japan long before it was mainstream.

-In an era defined by brawlers, 2 Cold Scorpio was an astronaut.
-Performing dazzling moonsaults and standing shooting star presses when such moves were rare in American rings, Charles Scaggs rewired expectations for what a wrestler's body could do.
-He found his spiritual home in the chaotic crucible of Extreme Championship Wrestling, where his technical fluency and aerial artistry created a thrilling contrast with the violence around him.
-But his true mastery was displayed in Japan, where his style was not an anomaly but a celebrated art form; he became a revered gaijin (foreigner) who could work any match, from technical classic to tag team spectacle.
-While never a top-tier WWF star, his influence is embedded in the aerial vocabulary of every subsequent generation, a pioneer who made the incredible look routine.
+Charles Scaggs executed moonsaults and standing shooting star presses in American rings when such moves were rare, redefining what a wrestler's body could do.
+In Extreme Championship Wrestling, his technical fluency and aerial artistry created a thrilling contrast with the violence around him.
+His true mastery unfolded in Japan, where his style was celebrated; he became a gaijin who could work any match, from technical classic to tag team spectacle.
+Born in 1965, Scaggs never became a top-tier WWF star, but his influence shaped the aerial vocabulary of every subsequent generation.
+He made the incredible look routine.

 1965–1980